Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 • Bond requirements, IAEA elections, or estate tax considerations need to be evaluated and documented.

-When selecting counsel, prioritize experience with California probate law, a transparent fee structure consistent with the Probate Code statutory schedule, and clear communication throughout the administration process.
+When selecting counsel, prioritize experience with California probate law, a clear fee structure consistent with the Probate Code statutory schedule, and clear communication throughout administration.

-Opelon LLP handles non-contested probate matters throughout San Diego County, including petitions for Letters Testamentary and Letters of Administration for straightforward estate administrations.
+Opelon LLP handles non-contested probate matters throughout San Diego County.
+Our work includes petitions for Letters Testamentary and Letters of Administration for straightforward estate administrations.
 We do not handle contested will disputes or adversarial probate litigation.

 Work with Opelon LLP on Your San Diego County Probate Matter

 Obtaining the correct probate letters is the first step in lawful estate administration.
-Whether you are an executor named in a will or a family member seeking appointment as administrator, proper legal authority protects both you and the beneficiaries you serve.
+Whether you are an executor named in a will or a family member seeking appointment as administrator, the right legal authority protects you and the beneficiaries you serve.

-Opelon LLP assists families throughout Carlsbad and San Diego County with non-contested probate administration, including petitions for Letters Testamentary and Letters of Administration.
-To discuss your matter, call (760) 278-1116 or visit opelon.com to schedule a consultation.
+Opelon LLP works with families throughout Carlsbad and San Diego County on non-contested probate administration.
+To discuss your matter, call (760) 278-1116 or contact a Carlsbad probate lawyer at Opelon LLP to schedule a consultation.

 Table of Contents